melezhik/outthentic-dsl/intro.md

         </triples>
      end:

 Much better!
-At least code became more concise and clear, no need to add this code:  ... cpature ... line after every regexp check.
+At least code became more concise and clear, no need to add this code:  ... capture ... line after every regular expression check.

-Streams are alternative for captures.
-While capture relates to latest regular expression checks and get lost with the next expression check, stream instead _accumulate_ all matching lines and _group them per blocks_, so  code above will print:
+Let me say it again - streams are alternative for captures.
+While captures relates to latest regular expression checks and gets _discarded_ with the next expression check, stream instead _accumulate_ all matching lines and _group them per blocks_, so  code above will print: